yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 When we first got our hands on some copies, the game didn’t render anything, at all, which is not good, something needed to be done.
 [vonchenplus](https://github.com/vonchenplus) was the first to answer, and identified that this was due the game's use of `gl_Layer`, and {{< gh-hovercard "9253" "added support for it in the shader compiler." >}}
-You will hear more about this gl_Layer dude later.
+You will hear more about this gl_Layer character later.

 {{< imgs
     "./poke.png| One thing is for sure, graphics improved (Pokémon Scarlet)"